m7a/bo-tar-ada/README.md

    for device node entries.
 It consists of all non-negative decimal numbers up to 7 digits.
  * `Access_Mode` is a modular type representing the supported file modes.
-   It consists of all non-negative ocatl numbers up to 7 digits.
+   It consists of all non-negative octal numbers up to 7 digits.
  * `Tar_Entry_Type` distinguishes the various kinds of entries that Tar data can represent.